-The Jabra Speak 710 is a medium-sized portable speakerphone that impresses with flawless audio quality and extended Bluetooth range.
-And this is without even mentioning the battery that lasts for up to 15 hours.
+The Jabra Speak 710 is a medium-sized portable speakerphone with flawless audio quality and an extended Bluetooth range.
+And this is without mentioning the battery that lasts up to 15 hours.

 It is safe to say that the Speak 710 lives up to its premium positioning in nearly all aspects.

 Table of Contents

 There are two variations to the Speak 710 – MS and UC version.

 The MS version is specifically preconfigured for Skype-for-Business.

 The UC version is not optimized for one particular platform but works perfectly with platforms such as Cisco, Avaya, and others.